CinnyLin/NYCRestaurantData/README.md

 ## Objectives

-The group hopes to use resturant data from the late 19th century to early 20th century in Manhattan to draw insights about immigrant patterns during that period.
+The group hopes to use restaurant data from the late 19th century to early 20th century in Manhattan to draw insights about immigrant patterns during that period.

-To achive this goal, we divided our work into smaller subgroups:
+To achieve this goal, we divided our work into smaller subgroups:

 ## Data Augmentation -- Sarah